 Assistant ProfessorViolin, Music Performance

-A devoted chamber musician, Ms. Tong's performances have taken her to international venues including Carnegie Hall’s Weill Recital Hall, the Kennedy Center, les Invalides in Paris and the Gewandhaus in Leipzig, and led to collaborations with artists such as Pamela Frank, Leon Fleisher, Cho-Liang Lin and members of the Cleveland, Vogler, Brentano and Borromeo Quartets.
+A devoted chamber musician, Ms Tong's performances have taken her to Weill Recital Hall at Carnegie Hall, the Kennedy Center, Merkin Hall, les Invalides in Paris and the Gewandhaus in Leipzig, and led to collaborations with artists such as Pamela Frank, Leon Fleisher, Cho-Liang Lin and members of the Cleveland, Vogler, Brentano and Borromeo Quartets.
 She has served as the first violinist of the Vinca and Larchmere String Quartets, and recently held the post of Artist-in-Residence at the University of Evansville and concertmaster of the Evansville Philharmonic Orchestra in Indiana.
 Her debut album of chamber works by Stephan Krehl with the Larchmere Quartet and clarinetist Wonkak Kim was released in 2016 by Naxos Records to critical acclaim.

-Dedicated to finding innovative ways to make the classical music art form relevant and understood by current society, Ms. Tong is also a passionate advocate for music education and humanizing the concert experience.
+Dedicated to finding innovative ways to make the classical music art form relevant and understood by current society, Ms Tong is also a passionate advocate for music education and humanizing the concert experience.
 She has been an Artist-in-Residence for the Perlman Music Program in Florida, the Gorgeous Sounds Program in Oregon and a two time recipient of the ProQuartet Odyssee Residency Grant in France.
-She has served as a Co-Artistic Director for several chamber music workshops including Chamber Music of the Rockies in Colorado, University of Florida’s ChamberFest, and the Harlaxton Music Festival in England.
-She is co-founder of the chamber music residency organization Music Beyond the Chamber, as well as Chamber Music Director of the Composers Conference at Brandeis University in Massachusetts.
-Starting in 2019-20, she joins the State University of New York at Fredonia as the Assistant Professor of Violin.
+She has also served as a Co-Artistic Director for several chamber music workshops including Chamber Music of the Rockies in Colorado, University of Florida’s ChamberFest, and the Harlaxton Music Festival in England.
+She is the co-founder of the chamber music residency organization Music Beyond the Chamber, and currently serves as the Chamber Music Director for the Composers Conference at Brandeis University in Massachusetts, as well as the Assistant Professor of Violin at the State University of New York Fredonia.

 Violin, Chamber Music